tnwinc/labsblog/_posts/2013-06-04-buhi-korean.md

 >
 For those not already in the club --- here’s what it’s all about: you enjoy good food?
 Great, me too, nice to meet you.
 You enjoy a little adventure?
 Of course you do.
 Join the club and expect a memorable lunch, not far from the office, that I’ve personally scouted, can vouch for, and even have a couple menu recommendations.
 >
- ### This time we’re eating: Korean bibimbap at Woo Nam Jeong Stone Bowl.
+ <i>This time we’re eating: Korean bibimbap at Woo Nam Jeong Stone Bowl.</i>
 >
 >## For the uninitiated:
 >